MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/scheduling/TransactionOrigin.md

 ---
-title: TransactionOrigin - Common Data Model | Microsoft Docs
+title: TransactionOrigin in scheduling - Common Data Model | Microsoft Docs
 description: System entity used to record the source of a project cost or sales actual.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Transaction Origin
+# Transaction Origin in scheduling

 System entity used to record the source of a project cost or sales actual.